 Crispy baked tofu recipe – no oil?
 Absolutely and delicious!
-I’m sharing my best practices because we all deserve an easy and reliable crispy tofu recipe that is dip-worthy, curry-worthy, and ready for anything in between.
+I’m sharing my best practices because we all deserve an easy and reliable crispy tofu recipe that is dip-worthy, curry-worthy, and ready for anything.

 This easy tofu recipe is perfect for beginners.
-There are infinite to enhance the flavor of the tofu using the basic principles of this easy technique.
-That's why this is one of my foundational tofu recipes.
+There are infinite ways to enhance the flavor of the tofu using the basic principles of this easy technique.

 You can get excess moisture from super and extra firm tofu in minutes.
 Wrap the block in paper towels and press it with your hands.
 You can also place it between two flat surfaces and press it on the top.